| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 12The sixth angel poured out his bowl on the great river, the Euphrates; and its water was dried up, so that the way would be prepared for the kings from the east.
 13And I saw coming out of the mouth of the dragon and out of the mouth of the beast and out of the mouth of the false prophet, three unclean spirits like frogs; 14for they are spirits of demons, performing signs, which go out to the kings of the whole world, to gather them together for the war of the great day of God, the Almighty.
 15("Behold, I am coming like a thief.
 Blessed is the one who stays awake and keeps his clothes, so that he will not walk about naked and men will not see his shame.")
 16And they gathered them together to the place which in Hebrew is called Har-Magedon.

-16:12 "the sixth angel poured out his bowl on the great river, the Euphrates" This river was mentioned in Rev. 9:13-19 when the demonic army crossed its borders to torture mankind.
+16:12 "the sixth angel poured out his bowl on the great river, the Euphrates" This river was mentioned in Rev. 9:13-19 (the sixth angel with trumpet) when the demonic army crossed its borders to torture mankind.
 The headwaters of the Euphrates were the northern boundary of the Promised Land and the outer limits of the Roman Empire.
 The possible historic basis for this demonic army is

-1. the Parthian calvary.
-These fierce anti-Roman invaders were a terror to the Roman legions
+1. the Parthian cavalry.
+These fierce anti-Roman invaders were a terror to the Roman legions.

-2. the Roman legions from this area that joined in the destruction of Palestine
+2. the Roman 10th Legion from this area joined in the destruction of Jerusalem

 ▣ "its water was dried up" Quite often in the OT the drying up of the water was seen as an act of God as seen in